thevarunsharma/Facial-Recognition/README.md

-# facial-recognition
+# Facial Recognition
-Facial Recognition in Real-Time
+Real-Time face-recognition system using Tensorflow and OpenCV in Python.